5 Awesome Guitar Covers of Iconic TV & Movie Themes

 With that in mind, it probably won’t surprise you to know that it works great on classical guitar, something that wasn’t lost on YouTuber Beyond the Guitar.
 His cover of Shore’s music is great, and it captures the spirit of Tolkien’s world marvelously.

-So those are my five picks, but there are plenty more out there.
+So those are my five picks for best Guitar Covers of Iconic TV & Movie Themes, but there are plenty more out there.

-What are your favorite guitar covers of TV and Movie themes?
+What are your favorite best Guitar Covers of Iconic TV & Movie Themes?
 Which TV and Movie themes do you think guitarists should be covering?
 Sound off in the comments!